4rlm/crm_formatter/README.md

   urls = ["https://www.stevXXXXXXmitsubishiserviceandpartscenter.com", "https://www.perXXXXXXchryslerjeepcenterville.com", "http://www.peXXXXXXchryslerjeepcenterville.com", "http://www.colXXXXXXchryslerdodgejeepram.com"]
 end
 ```
 Run your class and wrapper method in Rails C.  By creating the wrapper method, you have set up the entire process to run like a runner.
 In reality, you might have several different criteria accessible from a GUI or even running in Cron Jobs.
 ```
 2.5.1 :001 > StartCrm.run_webs
 ```
 Results are always in a Hash, like below.
 The URLs are slightly obfuscated out of respect (it's not a bug).
-These are examples from a large DB that runs on a loop 24/7 and gets to each organization about once a week, so it's already pretty well up to date, so there aren't any big changes below, but there are still a few things to point out.
+These are examples from a large DB that runs on a loop 24/7 and gets to each organization about once a week, so it's already pretty well up to date, so there aren't any big changes below, but there are still a few things to point out below the code example.

-`:is_reformatted` indicates T/F if url_path and `:formatted_url` differ.
-If False, then it means they are the same, or the `:url_path` had significant errors which prevented it from being formatted, thus `:formatted_url` would be nil in such a case.
-The reality is that you might have some URLs that are so far off that, that they can't be reliably reformatted, so better to only let them pass if we are confident that they are reliable.

-`:url_path` is the url originally submitted by the client.
-It can include directory links on the end too, '/careers/, '/about-us/', etc.

-`:formatted_url` is the formatted version of `:url_path`.
-It will be stripped of additional paths, '/deals/', '/staff/', etc.  Also, often times people ommit 'http://:' and 'www' in CRMs.
-This can sometimes cause errors for users or Mechanized Web Scrapers.
-So, those will always be included to ensure consistency.
-In our production app we follow up the formatting with url redirect following, which our configurations require the entire path, so it will always be included.
-The redirect following gem is already being worked on and will be released as an additional gem shortly.

-`:neg` is an array of all the errors and negative, undesirable criteria to scrub against.
-If you include the criteria in OA `neg_urls:`, like above, it will automatically scrub and report.
-Regardless, any errors will also be included in there.
-So, if the url was not ultimately formatted, there will be details regarding why in `:neg`.

-`:pos` is the opposite, which highlights positive criteria you might be looking for.
-It too is available in OA via `pos_urls:`, like above.

 ```
 [ {:is_reformatted=>false,
     :url_path=>"https://www.steXXXXXXmitsubishiserviceandpartscenter.com",